therightstuff/aws-cdk-js-dev-guide/README.md

 **NOTE**: While environment-agnostic deployments are usually possible, there are certain constructs that are simply incompatible.
 See the `WrappedError` from the Hosted Zone lookup for an example of this.

-To deploy to specific regions, update the `bin/regions.json` file with the desired region and account numbers.
+To deploy to specific regions, update the `bin/stacks.json` file with the desired region and account numbers.
+Remember, the `stacks.json` file is simply a suggestion and you can manage your configurations any way you like.

-An example for stack configuration has been provided in `lib/stages.json`.

 To deploy a stack, `cdk deploy <stack name>` (wildcards are supported).